Homotopy versus isotopy: spheres with duals in 4-manifolds: Ambient Morse theory and the -negligible embedding Theorem

 \section{Ambient Morse theory and the $\pi_1$-negligible embedding Theorem}

 A third proof of Gabai's LBT arises from ambient Morse theory and the uniqueness part of the $\pi_1$-negligible embedding theorem \cite[Thm.10.5A(2)]{FQ, Stong}.
-We state it in the orientable setting and recall that an embedding $h:V\hra W$ is \emph{$\pi_1$-negligible} if the inclusion induces an isomorphism $\pi_1(W \smallsetminus h(V)) \cong \pi_1W$.
+We only state it in the orientable, non $s$-characteristic case that we are going to use because our dual $G$ is framed.
+Recall that an embedding $h:V\hra W$ is \emph{$\pi_1$-negligible} if the inclusion induces an isomorphism $\pi_1(W \smallsetminus h(V)) \cong \pi_1W$, which is guaranteed by a dual sphere.

 \begin{Thm10} Let $(V; \partial_0 V, \partial_1 V)$ be a compact $4$--manifold triad so that $\pi_1(V, \partial_0 V)=\{1\}=\pi_1(V,\partial_1V)$ (all basepoints), each component has nonempty intersection with $\partial_1 V$, and components disjoint from $\partial_0 V$ are 1-connected.